August 24, 1892 – Future “Prophet of Spindletop” founds Oil Company –

 Learn more in as the Prophet of Spindletop.

 August 24, 1923 – University of Texas receives Royalty Check

 The University of Texas received the first oil royalty payment ($516.53) three months after the Santa Rita No. 1 well discovered an oilfield on university-owned land in the Permian Basin.
 After 21 months of difficult drilling, the Texon Oil and Land Company’s well had revealed the 4.5-square-mile Big Lake field.

 Within three years of the Big Lake discovery, petroleum royalties endowed the university with $4 million.
 In 1958, the university moved the Santa Rita well’s walking beam and other equipment to the Austin campus.
 A student newspaper described the historic well as “one that made the difference between pine-shack classrooms and modern buildings.”

 August 24, 1937 – Music Mountain Oil Discovery

 No one had expected it, not even the Niagara Oil Company that drilled it, notes the Bradford Landmark Society about a 1937 gusher near Bradford, Pennsylvania, in McKean County.
-For the first time since oil strikes in the early days of the great Bradford field 70 years earlier, an exploratory well on Music Mountain erupted and revealed a new oilfield.
-The discovery was made at a depth of 1,630 feet, deeper than earlier wells.
+For the first time since the great Bradford field discovery 70 years earlier, an exploratory well on Music Mountain revealed a new oilfield.

 August 26, 2009 – Early Oil Refinery designated Historic Landmark